rssujay/3x3cube/README.md

 How to open: Open rubiks_cube.py with auxillary_fns.py in the same folder.

 The aim of this project is to build an appropriate representation for the Rubik's Cube such that further extensions, such as a solver AI or GUIs, can be made for the purposes of learning or trying out cubing on the computer.
-As this is a beginner project, there will be minimal use of imported modules which may be helpful (numPy arrays comes to mind).
+As this is a beginner project, there will be minimal use of imported modules which may be helpful (such as numPy arrays).

 This is a project designed to learn functional and object-oriented programming basics, efficiency of code is likely to be compromised during the coding process.